neilbaldwin/skb/README.md

 ## XML Kit File

 In order to tell the tool which SYNTH patches you want in your KIT, you need to create a basic XML file e.g.

-The script will create the KIT in reverse order meaning the first synth in your XML will be the lowest row etc.

-You can specify the same SYNTH more than once and theoretically there should be no (reasonable) limite to how many lanes you can generate.

-It's probably worth pointing out that any editing or changes you make to the generated kit on the Deluge will not be reflected in the original SYNTH patches.
-That's probably a good thing though!

 ```XML
 <?xml version='1.0' encoding='UTF-8'?>